Kluvens/Computer-Science/Algorithms/maximum-flow.md

 We now show that when the Ford - Fulkerson algorithm terminates, it produces a flow equal to the capacity of an appropriately defined cut.

+### Questions
+1. what is the augmenting path
+2. how augmenting determines the maximum flow
+3. why we need to talk about the minimum cut
+4. are we trying to find the most correct augmenting path
+5. we can we quickly identify the maximum flow f from a graph

 ## Edmonds-Karp Max Flow Algorithm
 The Edmonds-Karp algorithm improves the Ford Fulkerson algorithm in a simple way: always choose the shortest path from the source s to the sink t,